 This section provides a few examples of how to check the status of slot cards and the individual ports or channels on the card.
-It covers the following commands:
+The examples use the following commands:

-- Show

-- HDLC

-- Modem
+Show HDLC Modem

 Note: The HDLC and Modem sections describe commands for viewing information about individual modems and HDLC channels.
 They are representative of the kinds of status commands available for a variety of slot cards.
 For more specific information about these and other commands related to slot cards, see your online help.